-(a) To assess their level of satisfaction through questionnaires.

-(b) To assess our level of empathy towards our patients through observations and progress of patients.

-5.2 (i) Describe in details the involvement of employees and, if any, other stakeholders in the identification of the problem areas.
+- (a) To assess their level of satisfaction through a set of new questionnaires. - (b) To assess our level of empathy towards our patients through observations and progress of patients. - 5.2 (i) Describe in details the involvement of employees and, if any, other stakeholders in the identification of the problem areas.
 (Not more than 300 words)